zx80/flask-simple-auth/README.md

 For authorization, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
-This is approach is enough for basic authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.
+This approach is enough for basic authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.